unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 #### ElevatedView

-The built-in `ElevatedView` control has undergone a visual unification, which means existing apps may experience slightly different shadow visuals, especially on Android, which now supports the full range of colors including opacity.
+The built-in `ElevatedView` control has undergone a visual unification, which means existing apps may experience slightly different shadow visuals, especially on Android, which now supports the full range of colors, including opacity.
 If you encounter visual discrepancies, please tweak the `Elevation` and `ShadowColor` properties to fit your needs.

 ### Uno Platform 4.1

 #### Android 12 support

+Uno 4.1 removes the support for the Android SDK 10 and adds support for Android 12.
+Note that Android 10  versions and below are still supported at runtime, but you'll need Android 11 SDK or later to build an Uno Platform App.
+You can upgrade to Android 11 or 12 using the `Compile using Android version: (Targer Framework)` option in Visual Studio Android project properties.

 Additionally, here are some specific hints about the migration to Android 12: